A simple package

 }

-And you can inspect the index.d.ts
+You can inspect the index.d.ts

 file and see the sum